Zyun-Y/DconnNet/README.md

 **ISIC2018**

-The resized data we used in our paper follows [this site](https://github.com/duweidai/Ms-RED)
+The resized data we used and the implementation of training in our paper follows [this site](https://github.com/duweidai/Ms-RED)
 ```
 /ISIC2018_npy_all_224_320
   /image